stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 can tell you that these blocks are so ancient they frighten me.
 They are mostly sandstone and granite, though one is almost certainly made of a queer sort of   cement   or   concrete.
-They bear evidence of water action, as if this part of the world had been submerged and come up again after long ages&mdash;all since these blocks were made and used.
-It is a matter of hundreds of thousands of years&mdash;or heaven knows how much more.
-I don&rsquo;t like to think about it.
+They bear evidence of water action, as if this part of the world had been submerged and come up again after long ages--all since these blocks were made and used.
+It is a matter of hundreds of thousands of years--or heaven knows how much more.
+I don't like to think about it.

   In view of your previous diligent work in tracking down the legends and everything connected with them, I cannot doubt but that you will want to lead an expedition to the desert and make some archaeological excavations.
-Both Dr. Boyle and I are prepared to co&ouml;perate in such work if you&mdash;or organisations known to you&mdash;can furnish the funds.
-I can get together a dozen miners for the heavy digging&mdash;the blacks would be of no use, for I&rsquo;ve found that they have an almost maniacal fear of this particular spot.
+Both Dr. Boyle and I are prepared to co&ouml;perate in such work if you--or organisations known to you--can furnish the funds.
+I can get together a dozen miners for the heavy digging--the blacks would be of no use, for I've found that they have an almost maniacal fear of this particular spot.
 Boyle and I are saying nothing to others, for you very obviously ought to have precedence in any discoveries or credit.

-  The place can be reached from Pilbarra in about 4 days by motor tractor&mdash;which we&rsquo;d need for our apparatus.
-It is somewhat west and south of Warburton&rsquo;s path of 1873, and 100 miles southeast of Joanna Spring.
-We could float things up the De Grey River instead of starting from Pilbarra&mdash;but all that can be talked over later.
+  The place can be reached from Pilbarra in about 4 days by motor tractor--which we'd need for our apparatus.
+It is somewhat west and south of Warburton's path of 1873, and 100 miles southeast of Joanna Spring.
+We could float things up the De Grey River instead of starting from Pilbarra--but all that can be talked over later.
 Roughly, the stones lie at a point about 22&deg; 3&prime; 14&Prime; South Latitude, 125&deg; 0&prime; 39&Prime; East Longitude.
 The climate is tropical, and the desert conditions are trying.
-Any expedition had better be made in winter&mdash;June or July or August.
+Any expedition had better be made in winter--June or July or August.
 I shall welcome further correspondence upon this subject, and am keenly eager to assist in any plan you may devise.
 After studying your articles I am deeply impressed with the profound significance of the whole matter.
 Dr. Boyle will write later.
 When rapid communication is needed, a cable to Perth can be relayed by wireless.